akhilchibber/Deforestation-Detection/README.md

+## Dataset
+The dataset used in this project can be found on Kaggle: [Amazon Rainforest Deforestation Dataset](https://www.kaggle.com/datasets/akhilchibber/deforestation-detection-dataset).

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: